-In the end, the United States benefited from the purchase by expanding the trade in seal furs, with investment marketing and creative financing, turning it into a more lucrative business than the Russians ever had
+In the end, the United States benefited from the purchase of Alaska by expanding the trade in seal furs, by investment marketing and creative financing, thus turning it into a more lucrative business than the Russians had ever had.

 This all started when In 1725, Russia sent Vitus Bering, after whom the Bering Strait is named, to explore the Alaskan coast.
 The Russians saw that it was rich in natural resources and largely uninhabited.
 They wanted to expand trade and settlements to the Pacific coast of North America.

 By 1732, 7 years later, merchants and fur traders appeared on the coast.
 No colony was established at that time, but the Russian Orthodox Church sent missionaries to the Natives, and built churches.
 About 700 Russians eventually settled there.

 Between 1743 and 1799, the fur trade between Alaska and Russia produced 187,000 pelts worth $6 million.
 In 1799, the Russian-American Company (RAC) was established with a Charter to hunt for fur.
 They faced competition from both British and American traders.

 The US expansion west in the 1800’s brought competition between the American and Russian fur traders and explorers.

 In 1804, one of the 2 larger towns – New Archangel, now named Sitka – was established to handle the brisk trade in sea otter skins.
 By 1867, 63 years later, they had established a village of 116 log cabins and 968 residents.

 The other town, St. Paul in the Pribilof Islands, had 100 homes and 283 people and was the centre of the seal fur industry.